lorensen/VTKExamples/src/VTKFileFormats.md

   </VTKFile>
 ```

+#### **PRectilinearGrid**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;* **PRectilinearGrid** — The _PRectilinearGrid_ element specifies the whole extent of the dataset and the number of ghost-levels by which the extents in the individual pieces overlap.
+The _PRectilinearGrid_ element specifies the whole extent of the dataset and the number of ghost-levels by which the extents in the individual pieces overlap.
 The _PCoordinates_ element describes the type of arrays used to specify the point ordinates along each axis, but does not actually contain the data.
 Each _Piece_ element describes the extent of one piece and the file in which it is stored.
 ```xml
   <VTKFile type=”PRectilinearGrid” ...>
     <PRectilinearGrid WholeExtent=”x1 x2 y1 y2 z1 z2”